dovahkiin0424/arch-bootstrap/README.md

 # arch-bootstrap
-Just a simple arch bootstraping script, which install programs, that I use for everyday life and hacking.
+Just a simple arch bootstraping script, which installs programs, that I use for everyday life and hacking.